AntonisGkortzis/fun-in-Athens/guide.md

 *Information retrieved from:* [Lonely Planet](https://www.lonelyplanet.com/greece/athens/attractions/filopappou-hill/a/poi-sig/1008076/359421)

+**National Archaeological Museum**

+The National Archaeological Museum of Athens, built between 1866 and 1889, was initially named the Central Museum.
+It was first established to display the numerous findings dating from the beginning of Prehistory to Late Antiquity excavated in Athens and its surroundings.
+In later years, it housed objects from all over the country.
+During World War II, the imposing neoclassical building was closed, and its pieces were placed in wooden boxes and buried to avoid the German troops from looting them.
+Once the war was over, the museum was reopened in 1945.

+The collection is displayed along the museum’s two floors and is divided into various exhibitions, including the Prehistory Collection, the Sculpture Collection, the Vase and Minor Objects Collection and the Metallurgy Collection.
+It also houses a varied art collection from Ancient Egypt.

 ## <a name="monuments"></a>Monuments

 Athens is famous for its history and its numerous monuments and museums, you don't want to miss that part.